dnvriend/study-sbt/README.md

 In the example above, and for 90% of all projects this will be the case.
 A directory structure like above, most likely with a build.sbt file definiting some settings like eg. a name and a version.

 ### Build
-What is the Build.
-Well, the build is what Sbt knows about what it is it should build.
-When we do not specify otherwise, sbt will assume a single project in the current directory, but we as developers can define other projects that Sbt should build.
+What is the [Build](http://www.scala-sbt.org/1.x/docs/Basic-Def.html#What+is+a+build+definition%3F)?
+Well, the build is just a collection of [Project](http://www.scala-sbt.org/1.x/api/sbt/Project.html)s that Sbt should build.
+We as developers identify to Sbt which projects there are, where they are located and what their names are.
+When we do not specify projects, sbt will assume a single project in the current directory, but we as developers can define other projects that Sbt should build.
 So the build says something about one or more projects that Sbt should build.

 ### Project
 A Build concerns itself with one or more projects, and a projects concerns itself with settings.
 For example, which libraries should be used to compile the project with, which Scala version to use and maybe which version the project is eg. 1.0.0-SNAPSHOT version etc.